What is the best CPAP alternative?

 Evidence: Clinical trials show significant AHI reduction for appropriate candidates.
 Inspire has FDA approval for moderate to severe OSA in CPAP-intolerant patients who meet specific anatomical and clinical criteria.

-Best for: Moderate to severe OSA; CPAP-intolerant patients who meet anatomical criteria (determined by sleep endoscopy); those who are surgical candidates.
+Best for: Moderate to severe OSA; CPAP-intolerant patients meeting anatomical criteria (determined by sleep endoscopy); surgical candidates.

 6. Nasal Devices and Airway Support

-A range of non-invasive devices designed to improve nasal airflow and reduce mouth breathing during sleep.
+Non-invasive devices designed to improve nasal airflow and reduce mouth breathing.
 These include nasal dilator strips, internal nasal dilators, and nasal expiratory positive airway pressure (EPAP) devices that create resistance on exhale to maintain airway pressure.

-Evidence: Nasal strips have limited evidence as standalone sleep apnea treatments but can improve nasal breathing.
+Evidence: Nasal strips and dilators have limited evidence as standalone sleep apnea treatments but can improve nasal breathing as adjuncts.
 EPAP devices have more evidence — studies show meaningful AHI reduction in mild to moderate OSA for some patients.

-Best for: Mild OSA; nasal congestion contributors; low-cost non-invasive adjuncts.
+Best for: Mild OSA; nasal congestion contributors; those seeking low-cost, non-invasive adjuncts.

 Not suitable for: Moderate to severe OSA as standalone treatment.